skeldoy/noiseremoval/README.md

 # noiseremoval
 Examples of different approaches of doing noise removal with neural networks.
+Primary intent is imagery but this applies to ever single modality of signal.

 pip install -r requirements.txt

 Then to quickly test your setup is working properly:

 python3 test-pytorch-setup.py

 python3 test-tensorflow-setup.py

 Then we have a couple of ways to denoise:

 Autoencoders (tensorflow)

 Generative Adversarial Networks (GANs) (pytorch)

 Noise2Noise (pytorch)

 CycleGAN (tensorflow)

 Convolutional Neural Networks (CNNs) (pytorch)